SplinterSword/Medicoed/README.md

 # Medicoed
-This is the frontend of Medicoed
+This is the frontend and backend of Medicoed